CDC begins new study on blue-green algae, Calusa Waterkeeper says the need for research is urgent

 “I was right next to bloom on the river a few days ago and I had an immediate upper respiratory irritation going on and I felt slightly nauseous and actually we had to leave the area and those are some of the typical symptoms from blue-green algae," he said.

-Cassani tells us, the algae are already present 200-500 square miles of Lake O.
+Cassani tells us, the algae are already present 200-500 square miles of Lake Okeechobee.

 The hope for the non-profit is that the study will create safer guidelines for the public to follow and discover the source of any diseases or cancers linked to exposure.